Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Full pre-registered analyses (Image Replication Experiment)

+\paragraph{CLIP Z-score rescaling.} We found statistically significant evidence for performance differences across treatment arms when examining participants' first attempts, average performance across all attempts, and best attempts (all measured using taskwide Z-scores rather than task-iteration Z-scores).
+For first attempt performance, DALL-E 3 (Verbatim) participants significantly outperformed both DALL-E 3 (Revised) and DALL-E 2 participants, while no statistically significant difference emerged between DALL-E 3 (Revised) and DALL-E 2 participants.
 Average performance across all attempts showed the same pattern: DALL-E 3 (Verbatim) outperformed both other conditions, with no significant difference between DALL-E 3 (Revised) and DALL-E 2.
 When comparing participants' best attempts, we found statistically significant differences between all three treatment arms in a clear hierarchy: DALL-E 3 (Verbatim) produced better results than DALL-E 3 (Revised), which in turn produced better results than DALL-E 2.
 ANOVA tests for all three performance measures (first, average, and best attempts) confirmed significant effects of model assignment.

-\item \textbf{Percentile rank rescaling:} Results using percentile rank rescaling mirrored those found with Z-score rescaling.
+\paragraph{CLIP Percentile rank rescaling.} Results using percentile rank rescaling mirrored those found with Z-score rescaling.
 DALL-E 3 (Verbatim) participants outperformed both other conditions on first attempt performance and average performance, with no significant differences between DALL-E 3 (Revised) and DALL-E 2 for these metrics.
 For best attempt performance, all pairwise comparisons revealed significant differences, with DALL-E 3 (Verbatim) outperforming DALL-E 3 (Revised), which outperformed DALL-E 2.
-ANOVA tests confirmed significant effects of model assignment for all three performance measures. \end{itemize}
+ANOVA tests confirmed significant effects of model assignment for all three performance measures.

-\item \textbf{DreamSim} \begin{itemize} \item \textbf{Z-score rescaling:} Results using DreamSim with Z-score rescaling showed the same pattern as CLIP embedding cosine similarity.
+\paragraph{DreamSim Z-score rescaling.} Results using DreamSim with Z-score rescaling showed the same pattern as CLIP embedding cosine similarity.
 DALL-E 3 (Verbatim) participants significantly outperformed both other conditions on first attempt and average performance, with no significant differences between DALL-E 3 (Revised) and DALL-E 2.
 For best attempts, we again found the same hierarchical pattern of performance differences across all three conditions.
 ANOVA tests confirmed significant effects across all performance measures.